pschudar/conversion/README.md

 ![Image of Project](snapshot.gif)

+# How to use this application

+It is pretty simple.
+No database required.
+Simply clone the repository or download the .zip file.
+Move the meansurement-conversion-master directory to your web server's public_html or htdocs directory, then load it up in your browser.
+If you installed in /home/paul/public_html/measurement-conversion and your server is on your local machine, visit localhost/meansurement-conversion or whatever you renamed the directory to.

 # Project Overview

 During a PHP Development course, I was asked to create an online tool that converts measurements from one format to another.
-The tool would need to handle items such as length or distance, area, volume and capacity, mass and weight, speed, and temperature.
+The tool would need to handle items such as length or distance, area, volume and capacity, mass and weight, speed, temperature, and digital storage units.

 Beginning with length and distance measurements seemed like a great starting point that would drive the design decisions.
 Length and Distance are both terms that describe a measurement between two points.
 One could note that height, width, as well as depth are also considered length measurements.
 These measurements, though, also provide details regarding the orientations of the lengths of an object.